ZHANGneuro/Hippocampal-replay-facilitates-the-formation-of-entorhinal-grid-cells/README.md

-The repository collects the code of python for grid cell simulation and .NET code for virtual navigation simulation in the manuscript entitled "`Experience replay facilitates the formation of the hexagonal pattern of grid cells`". <br />
+This repository collects the python code for grid cell simulation and .NET code for virtual navigation simulation in the manuscript entitled "`Experience replay facilitates the formation of the hexagonal pattern of grid cells`". <br />

 bioRxiv link: https://www.biorxiv.org/content/10.1101/2023.02.19.529130v2 <br />

-This work shows a significant effect of reversed neuronal replay in facilitating the pattern formation of grid cells for smaller grid scales underlying the computational simulation using spin-glass model (Fuhs and Touretzky, 2006).
-The finding may suggest the role of reverse replay in constructing a high-resolution cognitive map. <br /><br />
+This work shows a significant effect of place cell reverse replay on the formation of multi-scale hexagonal patterns of grid cells using continuous attractor model (CAN) (Fuhs and Touretzky, 2006).
+The findings may suggest the potential role of reverse replay in maintaining  periodic representation of space and rapidly constructing a high-resolution cognitive map. <br /><br />

 ## Python environment for grid cell simulation: <br />
 python `3.9.16` <br />